railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 To set up the calendars, proceed as follows:

 1. Click ``Settings`` and go to the ``Mail, Contacts, Calendars`` page.

-2. Go to ``Add account...``.
+2. Go to ``Add account...``

 3. Click ``Other``.

 4. From the ``Calendars`` group, select ``Add CalDAV Account``.

 5. Enter the host name.
-   (E.g. if the url is http://openerp.com:8069/webdav/db_1/calendars/ , openerp.com is the host)
+   (e.g. if the URL is http://openerp.com:8069/webdav/db_1/calendars/ , openerp.com is the host)

-.. tip: Go to Sales --> Meetings --> Synchronize this Calendar and select Iphone.
-Then the Caldav server will be shown.
+   (**Tip:** Go to :menuselection:`Sales --> Meetings --> Synchronize this Calendar` and select ``Iphone``.
+Then the Caldav server will be shown.)

 6. In ``Username`` and ``Password``, type your OpenERP login and password.

 7. As a description, you can either leave the server's name or something like "OpenERP calendars".

-8. If you are not using a SSL server, you'll get an error, do not worry and push "Continue"
+8. If you are not using a SSL server, you will get an error, do not worry and push "Continue"

 9. Then click "Advanced Settings" to specify the correct ports and paths.

 10. Specify the port for the OpenERP server: 8071 for SSL, 8069 without SSL.

-11. Set the ``Account URL`` to the right path of the OpenERP webdav: the url given by the wizard (e.g. http://my.server.ip:8069/webdav/dbname/calendars/ )
+11. Set the ``Account URL`` to the right path of the OpenERP webdav: the URL given by the wizard (e.g. http://my.server.ip:8069/webdav/dbname/calendars/ )

 12. Click ``Done``.
 The phone will connect to the OpenERP server and verify whether the account can be used.